wp-papi/papi/README.md

 ## Coding style

-Papi has a `phpcs.rulset.xml` so you can check the source code coding style.
+Papi has a `phpcs.xml` so you can check the source code coding style.

 ```
 $ gulp phpcs